 Please note that while many courses currently do not show a course description in Albert, descriptions and syllabi can be found on the courses pages of the Study Away website.
 The courses in the Albert course search for a designated site should match the courses page on the Study Away site.
 If you have questions about study away course offerings please contact email@example.com

 Students register for study away courses during registration week at NYU.
 This is typically in mid-late November for the spring term and mid-late April for the fall.
-Registration for Spring 2019 courses will begin the week of November 12, 2018.
+Registration for Fall 2019 courses will begin the week of April 15, 2019.
 Students will be able to view their exact appointment time in Albert on the lower right corner of your Albert home screen.

 All confirmed students register for classes using Albert, NYU's Student Information System.
 For additional assistance using Albert please view the NYU Registrar's Student Registration Guide.